top of page

 Search for more lodging options here:

-A Perfect Day in Madrid
+A Perfect Day in Madrid: A Complete Itinerary

 Morning: Explore Madrid’s Historic Heart